Links

 decidefcamberes.org

-The Carlos Antwerp Foundation used this module DIGITAL SERVICES LAW (DSA) AND DIGITAL MARKETS LAW (DMA) to collect proposals from citizens and take them to the European Parliament
+The Carlos Antwerp Foundation used the "Collaborative Legislation" module to collect proposals from citizens on how to modify the Digital Services Law (DSA) and the Digital Market Law (DMA) and take them to the European Parliament.